Global-Chem/global-chem/paper.md

 Within academia, professors, post-doctorates, and graduate students, by nature of our work are required to read extensively about selective specific scientific fields.
 This in turn gives us an expert opinion in what data we value most.
 To start a thin layer data organization we begin by forming connections of most relevant data according to chemicals subfields.
 This is in accordance to the authorship where each expertise opinion is recognized for different fields.
-A graph overview of the Module layout in `GlobalChem`.
+A graph overview of the e layout in `GlobalChem`.

 <p align="center">
   <img width="1000" height="1000" src="images/figures/figure_1.png">